Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Introduction

 \subsection{Contribution}

 Our contribution is summarized as follows.
-We consider a cooperative wireless network with $N$ saturated source users, two relay nodes with adaptive transmission control, and a common destination.
-Our primary interest is to investigate the stability conditions, throughput performance, and provide expressions for the queueing delay experienced at the buffers of relay nodes.
+We consider a cooperative wireless network with $N$ saturated sources, two relay nodes with adaptive transmission control, and a common destination.
+Our primary interest is to investigate the stability conditions, the throughput performance, and the queueing delay experienced at the buffers of relay nodes.
 The time is slotted, corresponding to the duration of a transmission of a packet, and the sources/relay nodes access the medium in a random access manner.
 The sources transmit packets to the destination with the cooperation of the two relays.
-If a transmission of a user's packet to the destination fails, the relays store it in their queues and try to forward it to the destination at a subsequent time slot.
+If a direct transmission of a source's packet to the destination fails, the relays store it in their queues acoording to a probabilistic policy, and try to forward it to the destination at a subsequent time slot.
 Moreover, the relays have also external bursty arrivals that are stored in their infinite capacity queues.
 We consider MPR capabilities at the destination node.

-We assume that there is no coordination among relays and sources, but the destination node can sense both of them.
-Here, we assume that the destination node gives ``priority" to the sources when it senses that they will transmit.
-If it senses that all of the sources will remain silent then it switches to the relays.
+We assume that sources and relays transmit in different channels, but the destination node overhears both of them.
+In particular, the destination node first senses the sources.
+If it senses no activity from the sources, it switches to the relays.
+For modeling reasons and to enhance the readability, we assume that the ``sensing" time is negligible.
 The relays are accessing the wireless channel randomly and employ a state-dependent transmission protocol.
 More precisely, a relay adapts its transmission characteristics based on the status of the other relay in order to exploit its idle slots, and to increase its transmission efficiency, which in turn leads towards self-aware networks \cite{mah}.
-More specifically, we assume that each relay node is aware of the state of the other one.
 Note that this feature is common in cognitive radios \cite{sad,mah}.
 To the best of our knowledge this variation of random access has not been reported in the literature.
-The contribution of this work has two main parts focused on the stable throughput region, and the detailed analysis of the queueing delay at relay nodes.
+Our contribution is twofold.
+The first part focused on the stable throughput region, and the second on the queueing delay analysis at relay nodes.